csb6/editorial/README.md

 ## Features

-- Syntax highlighting, with simple way of adding new highlighting rules for new languages
+- Syntax highlighting for C++ and Markdown, with simple method for adding new languages
-- Basic file saving/loading
+- File saving/loading, with editing occurring in-memory
 - Very simple implementation; under 500 lines of C++ code
 - Low CPU and memory usage
 - Works on any terminal supported by ncurses (essentially anything)